 How Do I Apply?

-4. Download and complete the Conservation Proposal Form OR the NAPTEP application form, depending on whether or not you’re planning to also apply to enter the NAPTEP program.
+- Download and complete the Conservation Proposal Form OR the NAPTEP application form, depending on whether or not you’re planning to also apply to enter the NAPTEP program.
 This provides us with information about you and the natural features of the property, which the ITC Board will consider when making a decision about your proposal.
+For a fulsome overview of the NAPTEP application process, please review our NAPTEP checklist.

 FAQs